Gregeasts/The-Jack-of-All-Trades/readme.md

 ## Overview

 This project contains a set of web-based card games built as part of a software engineering placement task in my application for a role within Hawk-Eye Innovations.
-T

 Included games:
 1. **Higher or Lower** – Guess whether the next card is higher or lower than the current one.